munir505/Kubernetes/README.md

 kubectl delete deployment,services <name>
 ```
 #### To open application put `<ip address>:port` in URL

 Make sure in YAML file type is LoadBalancer not ClusterIp if not running in reverse proxy and not using expose command
+Python YAML file contains replicating functionality, to replicate the pods for load balancing
+Python file lacks expose area, so will need to run the above expose command